How Much Cash to Bring to Mexico in 2026 (Real Numbers from a Resident)

 Cost of Tours and Attractions

-In Mexico City, a six hour tour including a cruise through the Xochimilco floating gardens and entrance to the Frida Kahlo Museum is just $ 38 USD ($708 MXN).
+In Mexico City, a six-hour tour, including a cruise through the Xochimilco floating gardens and entrance to the Frida Kahlo Museum, is around USD 38 (about 650 MXN).

-However, don’t let the cost of tours and attractions deter you from exploring all that Mexico has to offer.
+However, don’t let the cost of tours and attractions deter you from exploring all Mexico offers.

 Even if you’re on a low-end budget, it’s best to splurge more of your budget on attractions than it is to stay in a fancier hotel or hostel.

-How Much Money to Take to an All-Inclusive in Mexico?
+How Much Money Should You Take to an All-Inclusive in Mexico?

-Virtually any all-inclusive resort will accept cashless methods of payment.
+Virtually any all-inclusive resort in Tulum and other cities in Mexico will accept cashless methods of payment.
 Most purchases made on-property can be charged to your suite or room via your credit card on file.

 Can You Use American Money in Mexico?

 Exchange rates float freely, meaning they are in constant fluctuation.
-Check the exchange rate prior to leaving for your vacation.
+Check XE.com or your banking app before you travel, since these move daily.

 Should I Get Cash Before I Go To Mexico?

-You can buy pesos with U.S. dollars at most major banks including Wells Fargo, Bank of America, JP Morgan, PNC, or Chase.
+You can buy pesos with U.S. dollars at most major banks, including Wells Fargo, Bank of America, JP Morgan, PNC, or Chase.
+You usually need to be a customer of the bank, and to order a few days ahead.

 How to Spend Money in Mexico?